Cybertemi/CI-CD/README.md

-# Terraform + GitHub Actions for Deployment of resources in AWS
+# Terraform + GitHub Actions for Deployment of resources in AWS (CI/CD Pipeline)

 ##  Project Overview
 This project demonstrates how to automate AWS infrastructure deployment using Terraform (Infrastructure as Code) and GitHub Actions (CI/CD automation platform) to create a complete CI/CD pipeline.

-It provisions:
-- An S3 bucket
-- A  t3.micro EC2 instance in eu-north-1

-The workflow runs automatically when code is pushed to the repository or triggered manually, making it a practical example of Infrastructure as Code (IaC) with CI/CD automation.
+It provisions an S3 bucket and  t3.micro EC2 instance in eu-north-1 with a public ip.
+The workflow runs automatically when codes are pushed to the repository or triggered manually, making it a practical example of Infrastructure as Code (IaC) with CI/CD automation.

 ##  What is CI/CD?